Biden to urge G-7 leaders to stand up to China on reeducation camp abuses

 "Build Back Better for the World" calls for allies spending hundreds of millions of dollars in collaboration with the private sector.
 It's designed to compete with China’s trillion-dollar "Belt and Road Initiative," which has launched a network of projects and maritime lanes that already snake around large portions of the world, primarily Asia and Africa.
 Critics say the projects often create massive debt and expose nations to undue influence by Beijing.

-Biden administration officials see the G-7 as an opportunity to take concrete action to speak out against China’s reliance on forced labor as an "affront to human dignity."
+Biden administration officials reportedly see the G-7 as an opportunity to take concrete action to speak out against China’s reliance on forced labor as an "affront to human dignity."

 CLICK HERE TO GET THE FOX NEWS APP